 Otherwise, you can head over to the ‘Trade Markets’ section and click on ‘Stocks’.
-You can then browse the many European stocks offered by eToro by clicking on your chosen sector or exchange from the dropdown list.
+You can then browse the many European stocks offered by the broker by clicking on your chosen sector or exchange from the dropdown list.

 Finally, now you need to set up a buy order so that you can purchase your chosen European stock.

 This simply requires you to enter the amount that you wish to invest.
-Irrespective of which currency the stocks are priced in, everything at eToro is denominated in US dollars.
-As such, enter your stake in the ‘Amount’ box – ensuring you meet a $50 minimum.
+Irrespective of which currency the stocks are priced in.

 To confirm your order, click on the ‘Open Trade’ button.

-In summary, if you want to build a portfolio of European stocks to diversify outside of the UK market, the process could not be easier.
+In summary, if you want to build a portfolio of European stocks to diversify outside of the UK market, many brokers provide access to EU stocks.
 With that said, you still need to spend some time deciding which stocks you are interested in buying.

-Although we have discussed what we think the best European stocks of 2021 are, it’s imperative that you perform your own research.
+Although we have discussed a few popular stocks, it’s imperative that you perform your own research.